for a few years now have been making contact prints, and camera prints with just photo paper.

 it started off as an experiment because i saw how easy it was to make cyanotypes, and i saw some absolutely

-beautiful lumenprints by a photographer named bruce over on apug. he made contact prints with plants and a heavy piece of glass on top
+beautiful lumenprints by a photographer named bruce. he made contact prints with plants and a heavy piece of glass on top

 it was left in the sun, and the plant sort of bakes into the paper. the print appears like a photogram, and through coaxing and toning